-Day 5: Shanghai - Suzhou Meals: B, L, D
+Day 5: Shanghai - Suzhou

 Today, enjoy a leisurely day of sightseeing.
 Transfer 2 hours to Suzhou, renowned for its gardens and quaint charm.
 Start your day with a tour of the Humble Administrator's Garden, one of the most exquisite examples of Chinese garden style in the world.
+There is approximately 1.5 hours on foot at the garden with stone pathways and bridges to across.
 Later, cruise on the thousand-year-old Grand Canal, an important commercial route for centuries.